AsteriskAmpersand/Ice-Stable/README.md

 - Wyvern Ammo:
   - MV increased to 100+10 (up from 70+19).
   - Fire damage decreased to 0+0 (was 40+20).
-  - > Wyvern ammo wasn't particular strong, but the fire damage further limited its usefulness.
+  - > Wyvern ammo wasn't particularly strong, but the fire damage further limited its usefulness.
 - Elemental Ammo:
   - Damage decreased by 17.5%
   - Damage reduced to 0% after the 6th hit (down from 20% after the 9th hit).